jonathanmichel/ConnectFour/README.md

 sudo apt-get install libcairo2-dev
 ```

-The python dependency are flask (rest server), flask-cors (the api is compatible with CORS (Cross Origin Resource Sharing)) and emoji(old GUI but keep it for nostalgia), matplotlib (statistics plot of the game), pytz (timezone for python), svgwrite (cause we do svg yes), cairocffi (for cairosvg) and cairosvg (we still do svg yes).
+The python dependency are flask (rest server), flask-cors (the api is compatible with CORS (Cross Origin Resource Sharing)) and emoji(old GUI but keep it for nostalgia), matplotlib (statistics plot of the game), pytz (timezone for python), svgwrite (cause we do svg yes), cairocffi (for cairosvg), cairosvg (we still do svg yes) and requests to do http request.
 ```
 sudo pip3 install flask
 sudo pip3 install emoji